 Where processing activities are based on consent, data subjects are always entitled to withdraw such consent.
 Withdrawing consent shall not affect the lawfulness of processing activities prior to such withdrawal.

 Who and where do we transfer personal data to?

 When we share or otherwise disclose personal data, we make sure we only do so with organisations capable of guaranteeing an equivalent level of protection to the one we apply to our processing activities.

-We may share personal data with our agents, partners, clients, contractors, professional advisors or government or regulatory bodies for the following purposes: (a) provide our services to clients or otherwise receive assistance in processing transactions and performing our contracts; (b) fulfilment of requests for information, receiving and sending communications, updating marketing lists, analysing data; (c) provision of IT and other support services; (d) to facilitate the operation and effective management of our group of businesses; (e) comply with a legal obligation or in connection with a legal claim or dispute or to otherwise protect our legal rights; (f) assistance in other ancillary to the operation of tasks, from time to time
+We may share personal data with our agents, partners, clients, contractors, professional advisors or government or regulatory bodies for the following purposes: (a) to provide our services to clients or otherwise receive assistance in processing transactions and performing our contracts; (b) to fulfil requests for information, receiving and sending communications, updating marketing lists, analysing data; (c) to provide of IT and other support services; (d) to facilitate the operation and effective management of our businesses; (e) to comply with a legal obligation or in connection with a legal claim or dispute or to otherwise protect our legal rights; (f) to assist in other ancillary to the operation of tasks, from time to time

 NOVE may process personal data outside the European Economic Area (EEA).
 In this case, NOVE endeavours to transfer personal data concerning data subjects only to third countries demonstrating an adequate level of protection with appropriate safeguards as to data protection and privacy.

 For instance, personal data processed by NOVE as data controller or, as the case may be, as data processor are stored on a server located in Switzerland, i.e. outside the EEA.
 This international transfer of personal data is legitimate in light of European Commission Decision 2000/518/EC of 26 July 2000 on the adequate protection of personal data in Switzerland.